mozilla/ActiveData/docs/Qb_Expressions.md

 ###Expressions involving `null`###

 As a general rule, the commutative operators will ignore expressions that evaluate to `null`, and the binary operators usually return `null` if any parameter is `null`.
-Specific behaviour of each operator on `null` is included below.